priomer/characters-and-numbers-classifier/README.md

 ## Task-2 part-1
 - The dataset has been taken from [here](https://www.dropbox.com/s/pan6mutc5xj5kj0/trainPart1.zip).
+- The dataset has 62 labels with 10 labels of 0 to 9 digits and 26-26 labels for small and capital letters of english alphabets.
+- Each label has 40  images in total,which I have splitted as training and validaion images in the code itself.
 - The code for training the CNN model is included in this repository.
 - I have followed a very simple symmetrical sequential model with hidden layers after certain convolution layers.
 - I have taken reference from my earlier CNN model which was plant leaf disease classifier.